Grant Hall: Loan spells

 During July 2013, Hall and fellow Tottenham teammate Massimo Luongo joined League One side Swindon Town on a season-long loan deal.

 Hall signed for Football League Championship club Birmingham City on loan for the 2014–15 season.
 He made his debut in the starting eleven for the opening-day defeat at Middlesbrough, and formed a partnership with David Edgar at the start of the season.
 However, the return of captain Paul Robinson to the starting eleven and the arrival of Michael Morrison pushed Hall down the pecking order, he played his last game for the club on 25 October, and his loan was terminated at the beginning of the January 2015 transfer window.

 He spent the second half of the season at Blackpool, also of the Championship.

 Queens Park Rangers

 On 7 August 2015, Hall signed for Championship club Queens Park Rangers on a two-year deal after a successful trial at the club.
 He made his competitive QPR debut five days later in a 3–0 win against Yeovil Town in the first round of the 2015–16 Football League Cup.
 Hall was a regular in QPR's defence throughout the season, and his performances were rewarded with the Supporters' Player of the Year award for 2015–16.

 Hall left QPR on 19 June 2020 after failing to agree a new contract.

 Middlesbrough

 On 31 July 2020, Hall signed for Middlesbrough on a free transfer.
-He scored his first goal for Middlesbrough in a 2-1 win at Coventry City on 2 March 2021.
+He scored his first goal for Middlesbrough in a 2–1 win at Coventry City on 2 March 2021.
+In July 2022 he was loaned to Rotherham United for the 2022–23 season, however he suffered a serious injury in February 2023, which effectively ended his season.
+Hall was released by Middlesbrough at the end of the 2022–23 season.

+Rotherham United

+On 1 July 2023, Hall returned to Rotherham United on a permanent basis.

+On 7 May 2024, after the club were relegated, Rotherham announced the player would be released in the summer after his contract expired.

+Swindon Town

+On 10 July 2024, Hall joined League Two side Swindon Town on a free transfer.

+On 9 May 2025, Swindon announced the player would be leaving in June when his contract expired.

+Whitehawk

+On 30 September 2025, Hall joined Isthmian League Premier Division club Whitehawk.

 International career

-He indicated that he would be likely to accept a call-up for Ireland national football team if asked.
+Hall indicated that he would be likely to accept a call-up for the Republic of Ireland national team if asked.

+Personal life

+Hall has two children with former glamour model Chloe Goodman.
+They married in the Algarve, Portugal in June, 2024.